microbian-systems/SequenceEnforcer/README.md

 # Solnet.SequenceEnforcer

-SequenceEnforcer repository with automatic code generated.
+SequenceEnforcer repository with code generated using the soon to be release Solnet.Anchor from the anchor IDL.

 Solnet.SequenceEnforcer.Examples contains small exemple how to create and submit instructions.